 Evaporated Milk – If you don’t have evaporated milk you can use whole milk.
 I wouldn’t use reduced fat milk as the water in it can make your cheese sauce grainy.

-Cheese – I prefer to grate my own mild or medium cheddar cheese.
+Cheese – I prefer to grate my own mild or medium real cheddar cheese.
 It will melt the best. the pre-shredded cheese you get in a bag contains anti-caking chemicals which can keep it from melting properly.
+I prefer Sharp Cheddar but you can use Colby Jack.

 If you want to use the processed cheese like Velveeta or American cheese slices, that is fine but I feel the block cheese has the best flavor!